Penalties for allowing minors on premises and under-age drinking

 Compliance officers can issue on-the-spot fines under the Liquor Act 1992.

-Sections 155-157 of the Act specifically relate to minors.
+Sections 155–157 of the Liquor Act specifically relate to minors.

 Sections 36–38 of the Wine Industry Act 1994 relate to fineable offences regarding minors.

-A full list of fines and penalties is included in the fines and penalties for liquor licensees guide.
+Read a full list of fines and penalties for liquor licensees.

 How to prevent prosecution